 The taskbar won’t hide is probably displayed on most users’ systems all the time.
-The core reason for that is likely that many are unaware that the taskbar can be hidden, and that others prefer a less dynamic interface.
+The main reason for this is probably that many people don’t know that they can hide the taskbar, and others prefer a less dynamic interface.

-Even after that, if the taskbar is not hiding in fullscreen, then it’s probably because of some app that is providing notifications that do not allow the taskbar won’t hide in fullscreen to hide during the full screen.
-Malfunctioning Windows Explorer, latest updates not installed in the system, etc., can be the other reasons.
+Even after that, if the taskbar is not hiding in fullscreen, then it’s probably because of some app that is providing notifications that do not allow the taskbar to hide in fullscreen.
+Other reasons include a malfunctioning Windows Explorer, the latest updates not being installed on the system, and so on.